How do I change passwords for specific user account under Linux operating systems using command line?

-You need to use the passwd command to change passwords.
+You need to use the passwd command to changes the user’s password.

 Rules for changing passwords for user accounts